obskyr/pittari/README.md

 # Pittari Pixels

 Have you ever taken a screenshot in an emulator that *just wasn't scaled right?* The infamous non-integer nearest-neighbor scale.
 Wonky pixels of different sizes; mamma mia.
-Pittari Pixels takes such screenshots and figures out their original resolution for you, so that you can [resize](#resizing-screenshots) them to your heart's content.
+Pittari Pixels takes such screenshots and **figures out the original resolution** for you, so that you can [resize](#resizing-screenshots) them to your heart's content.

 <h3 align="center">Before Pittari Pixels</h3>